fasttime/JScrewIt/Reference.md

 **Returns**: <code>string</code> - The encoded string.
 **Throws**:

-- In the hypothetical case that the input string is too complex to be encoded, this function throws an `Error` with the message "Encoding failed".
+- An `Error` is thrown under the following circumstances:

+- The specified string cannot be encoded with the specified options.
+- Some unknown features were specified.
+- A combination of mutually incompatible features was specified.
+- The option `runAs` (or `wrapWith`) was specified with an invalid value.

 Also, an out of memory condition may occur when processing very large data.

-If some unknown features are specified, a `ReferenceError` is thrown.

-If the option `wrapWith` is specified with an invalid value, an `Error` with the message "Invalid value for option wrapWith" is thrown.

 | Param | Type | Default | Description |